Babett Peter: International goals

+Executive career

+Chicago Red Stars, 2022 - Present

+Peters has worked for the Chicago Red Stars as an assistant general manager since 2022, although she was never formally introduced by the club.

 Personal life

 Peter graduated from the Potsdam Sports Gymnasium in June 2007, receiving her Abitur diploma.
 In October 2007, she became a member of the sports support group of the German Armed Forces (Bundeswehr).
 Since the age of five, Peter has suffered from facial nerve paralysis.
 At the age of 15, she had an operation which improved her condition.

 Peter began a relationship with the American soccer player Ella Masar.
 In September 2020, Masar gave birth to a baby boy.
 She married Masar on 21 July 2022.